Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 ![framework](https://user-images.githubusercontent.com/95849080/201607481-3f900057-8344-401c-9c97-6e9c829b20ee.jpg)

-I will answer the quantitative questions and then investigate further on qualitative questions in a top-down way.
+To save time, I will answer the quantitative questions and then investigate further on qualitative questions in a top-down way.

 ## Technical Aspect about This Project